 Like it?
 Hate it?
 Want one for your jersey pocket?

 We need your feedback before it's too late.
-We're about to commit to manufacturing costs so please be quick!
+We've just committed to manufacturing costs for the first tranche of demo devices so please be quick!

 Contact us at firstname.lastname@example.org